tarmeli/fullstackopen-2019.github.io/src/content/osa1/Part1a.md

 <!-- Näyttää siltä, että React-komponentti palauttaa HTML-koodia.
 Näin ei kuitenkaan ole.
 React-komponenttien ulkoasu kirjoitetaan yleensä [JSX](https://reactjs.org/docs/introducing-jsx.html):ää käyttäen.
 Vaikka JSX näyttää HTML:ltä, kyseessä on kuitenkin tapa kirjoittaa Javascriptiä.
 React komponenttien palauttama JSX käännetään konepellin alla Javascriptiksi. -->

 It seems like React components are returning HTML markup.
 However, this is not the case.
 The layout of React components is mostly written using [JSX](https://reactjs.org/docs/introducing-jsx.html).
-Althogh JSX looks like HTML, we are actually dealing with a way to write Javascript.
+Although JSX looks like HTML, we are actually dealing with a way to write Javascript.
 Under the hood JSX returned by React components is compiled to Javascript.

 <!-- Käännösvaiheen jälkeen ohjelmamme näyttää seuraavalta: -->